Congo Postpones Elections in Ebola-Hit Regions Until March

 Government opponents said the delay was designed to suppress opposition votes in areas hostile to outgoing President Joseph Kabila and his chosen candidate Emmanuel Ramazani Shadary.

-“It’s the Kabila regime which is doing this,” Jaribu Muliwavyo, an opposition lawmaker from Beni, said by phone, pointing out that campaigning was able to take place in the region.
+“It’s the Kabila regime which is doing this,” Jaribu Muliwavyo, an opposition lawmaker from Beni, said by phone, pointing out that election campaigning was able to take place in the region.
 “It’s a political decision to exclude a category of the population which doesn’t agree with the head of state,” he said.

 The polls were supposed to take place on Dec.
 23 but were pushed back by a week after a fire on Dec.
-13 in Kinshasa, which the authorities said destroyed election materials.
+13 in the capital, Kinshasa, which the authorities said destroyed election materials.
 Elections were initially due in 2016 but not organized on time, allowing Kabila to remain in office beyond the end of his second term, the maximum permitted by Congo’s constitution.

 ©2018 Bloomberg L.P.